carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 Full Code Listing
 =================

-Here is the complete code listing for our running example, enhanced with mutable variables and var/in support.
+Here is the complete code listing for our running example.
 To build this example, use:

 .. code-block:: bash